-• OE.NK.phys_Schutz: The TOE shall be physically protected against unauthorized access.

-- OE.NK.Admin_EVG: The TOE shall be configured by a trustworthy and well trained administrator who operates the TOE according to the guidance. - OE.NK.PKI: If the administrator manually uploads TSLs and CRLs in the admin web GUI.
+- OE.NK.phys_Schutz: The TOE shall be physically protected against unauthorized access. - OE.NK.Admin_EVG: The TOE shall be configured by a trustworthy and well trained administrator who operates the TOE according to the guidance. - OE.NK.PKI: If the administrator manually uploads TSLs and CRLs in the admin web GUI.
 Such files shall only be taken from a trustworthy source. - When the TOE is stolen or no longer under the control of the owner, the owner shall initiate the blocking of the TOE and its gSMC-Ks. - OE.NK.Betrieb_CS: The client systems shall be secured by the CS administrators.
-The owner of the CS shall only operate CS software that follows the developer specific CS implementation guide "Ergänzungen zum Administratorhandbuch KoCoBox MED+". - OE.AK.Admin_EVG: The administrators shall keep passwords and secrets confidential. - OE.AK.Admin_Konsole: The admin shall use a secure web browser and not store password. - OE.AK.Kartenterminal: For the security of the TOE only certified eHealth card terminals shall be used for communication with the TOE. - OE.AK.SecAuthData, OE.AK.Clientsystem, OE.AK.ClientsystemKorrekt: The owner of the CS shall only operate CS software that follows the developer specific CS implementation guide "Ergänzungen zum Administratorhandbuch KoCoBox MED+" [10]. - OE.AK.phys_Schutz: The TOE must be physically protected against unauthorized access. - OE.AK.Personal: Only qualified and trustworthy personnel are allowed to use and maintain the TOE.
+The owner of the CS shall only operate CS software that follows the developer specific CS implementation guide "Ergänzungen zum Administratorhandbuch KoCoBox MED+" [10].

-Details can be found in the Security Target [6], chapters 4.3 and 4.4.
+Details can be found in the Security Target [6], chapter 4.2.